 There are several ways to set up a system for Ruby on Rails development.
 Leopard comes pre-installed with Ruby and Rails and is perfectly fine for most users.
 For me, however, I kept running into troubles.
 Trying to do a free standing install of graphic libraries (FreeImage or ImageMagick) proved too painful.
 I switched back to using MacPorts.

 I was sightseeing around San Francisco one very rainy day.
 It was 1990 and I wanted a CD player.
 I was also broke.
 CD players were still rather expensive.
 So I’d been shopping around for a while.
 I knew the prices, but they were just barely out of my reach.
 So I was biding my time, checking every electronics store I saw.

 That day, as I wandered around downtown, I found a small shop at the base of a skyscraper.
 It had a window front on the street with electronics from top to bottom.
 Inside, it was packed.
 I’ve never seen so many electronics in such a small space.
 It felt like a sardine can of circuits, chrome and black plastic.

 Having a current copy of your credit record is vital to protect yourself from credit errors and identity theft.
 And, thanks to Congress, getting a copy is extremely easy.
 By law, everyone is allowed to download an annual copy of their report.
 But be warned.
-The website advertised on TV, freecreditreport.com, is not the right place to go.
-It is a scam run by Experian to get people to sign up for an unnecessary yearly service.
+The websites advertised on TV offering free credit reports are not the right place to go.
 The correct website is annualcreditreport.com.
-(Continued…)

 The new iPhone has the best mail client I’ve ever used on a smartphone.
 When I first got my iPhone, I immediately connected it to my Gmail account.
 Unfortunately, Gmail uses POP to download messages.
 It started sending every single message from my archive — thousands of messages.